Merzasphor/MWSE/docs/source/types/tes3creatureInstance.md

 ### `equipment`

+*Read-only*.
 A collection that contains the currently equipped items.

 **Returns**: